An autumn long weekend in north-eastern Peloponnese-Argolis.

 We stopped for coffee at the main square of the modern city (Saint Peter’s Square), where the cathedral church and the Archeological Museum stand.
 There are lots of cafés on the square, but what is really beautiful is the view from the square towards the acropolis of the city: the view of “Larissa Castle” on the top of a high hill and of the “Monastery of Panagia Katakekrymmeni”, located just below the castle, is just stunning.

-The archeological site has lots of interesting buildings to enjoy, but the baths and the ancient theater certainly attract visitor’s attention.
+The archeological site has lots of interesting buildings to enjoy, but the Roman baths and the ancient theater certainly attract visitor’s attention.
 The ancient theater is one of the very few ones totally carved on the hill rock itself.

 Dervenakia (Δερβενάκια) is a small village on the old national highway from Nafplio to Corinth (N7).
 The name is derived from the Turkish word “derven”, meaning mountain pass.
 Actually, there are many villages in Greece called Dervenakia or Dervena.